History of Berliner FC Dynamo (1989–2004): Failed promotion (1990–1992)

-FC Berlin recruited defenders Heiko Brestrich and Andreas Belka from BSV Rotation Berlin and midfielder Ralf Rambow from Eisenhüttenstädter FC Stahl for the 1991–92 season.
-Brestrich had originally been brought up in the youth department of BFC Dynamo and had made several appearances for the club in the DDR-Oberliga.
-Belka's background also involved the youth department of BFC Dynamo, and he had made appearances for the club in the DDR-Oberliga.
+Sweeper Heiko Brestrich and defender Andreas Belka returned to the club for the 1991–92 season.
+Both came from BSV Rotation Berlin.

+Brestrich had been brought up in the youth department of BFC Dynamo.
+He had made several appearances for BFC Dynamo in the DDR-Oberliga between 1985 and 1988.
+Also Belka had background in the youth department of BFC Dynamo and had made appearances for the club in the DDR-Oberliga.
+Midfielder Mario Tolkmitt also returned to the club from PFV Bergmann-Borsig.
+FC Berlin also recruited midfielder Ralf Rambow from Eisenhüttenstädter FC Stahl for the season.
 The team was also joined by young defender Jens Reckmann and young midfielder Mike Jesse from the youth department.
 Jesse had already made a few appearances with the first team during the previous season.
+Andreas Nofz became the new first-choice goalkeeper during the season.
 1991–92 was the first season where teams from former East Germany and West Germany played in the same leagues.
 NOFV-Oberliga was now at the third tier in the German football league system.
 FC Berlin qualified for the 1991-92 DFB-Pokal, by having qualified for the play-offs for the 2.
 Bundesliga in the 1990–91 NOFV-Oberliga.
 FC Berlin played SC Freiburg from the 2.
 Bundesliga Süd in the first round, at the Stadion im Sportforum on 27 July 1991.
 The starting eleven included players such as Oskar Kosche, Christian Backs, Jens-Uwe Zöphel, Jörg Fügner, Mario Tolkmitt, and Mikhail Pronichev.
 SC Freiburg won the match 2–0.
 FC Berlin met Tennis Borussia Berlin in the NOFV-Oberliga Nord on 20 September 1991.
 At the time, the goalkeeper of Tennis Borussia Berlin was Bodo Rudwaleit.
 FC Berlin defeated Tennis Borussia Berlin 1–0 on a goal by Ralf Rambow.
+FC Berlin was a top-team in the 1991–92 NOFV-Oberliga Nord.
+The team stood at second place in the league after the 14th matchday.
+FC Berlin was then set to play Greifswalder SC 1926 on the 15th matchday, 3 November 1991.
+The match was a top-meeting.
+Greifswalder SC 1926 was still undefeated in the league.
+FC Berlin won the match 1-0 and captured the first place in the league.
+The winning goal was scored by Mikhail Pronichev.
+About 200 supporters of FC Berlin had travelled to the match.
+Repeated riots broke out during the match.
+The stadium facilities were demolished and up to 100 hooligans of FC Berlin also attacked an asylum shelter that was located right next to the stadium.
 The team participated in an international friendly tournament in Thailand during the winter-break.
 FC Berlin reached the final.
 The team lost the final 0–2 against the Thailand national football team in front of 50,000 spectators on 31 January 1992.